 - Check brakes, battery, radiator, cooling, and air conditioning systems.

-- Check lights (headlights, brake lights, turn signals, etc.).
+- Check lights (headlights, brake lights, turn signals, in-cab indicators, etc.).

 4. Get Maintenance Reminders